igorgarbuz/spotify-mcp-server/README.md

 7. The server will automatically refresh the access token when needed, using the refresh token.

-## Integrating with Claude Desktop, Cursor, and VsCode [Via Cline model extension](https://marketplace.visualstudio.com/items/?itemName=saoudrizwan.claude-dev)
+## Integrating with AI assistants

-To use your MCP server with Claude Desktop, add it to your Claude configuration:
+### Claude Desktop

+The easiest way to use the Spotify MCP server is with Claude Desktop.
+Start by locating the Claude configuration file, go to `Claude Settings`,click on `Developer` and then `Edit Config`.
+Add the following to the configuration with an absolute path to the server:

 ```json
 {